 It increases the chances that you’ll get those daily action steps that you need to make towards your goals done before anything else can get in the way.

+HOW TO CREATE A MORNING ROUTINE?
 START WITH AN EVENING ROUTINE

 This may or may not surprise you but your morning routine ideally begins the night before.
 Ten to fifteen minutes spent preparing for the next day can set up your morning for optimal performance.